Today's Verse: Proverbs 15:1

 Thoughts on Today's Verse...

 Why is it so hard to endure unjust and unfair criticism?
-Why do we feel that we have to defend ourselves regardless of how ridiculous or unfair the accusations against us may be?
+Why do we feel that we have to defend ourselves regardless of how ridiculous or unfair the accusations against us are?
 Why do we have to have the last word in any argument, or look to get even if we don't?

-Often, the problems we have with others in an argument escalate because we do not "choose a gentle answer."
 So, why do we not choose "a gentle answer"?
-These are the excuses I hear from others, and sometimes make myself are:
+These are the excuses I hear from others, and sometimes I make them myself:

 • "I don't want to appear to be weak!"